ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 await test(client);
 ```

 This causes a small problem though.
 At the same time as it hopefully makes the authenticated test work, it breaks the unauthenticated one.
-So, you will need to update the `Get_returns_HTTP_401_Unauthorized_if_not_authenticated` test to set the `isAuthenticated` parameter to `false``
+So, you will need to update the `Get_returns_HTTP_401_Unauthorized_if_not_authenticated` test to set the `isAuthenticated` parameter to `false`.

 ```csharp
 public Task Get_returns_HTTP_401_Unauthorized_if_not_authenticated()